Contabo vs Raff: Pricing, Performance, and Operational Tradeoffs

 When you should choose Contabo over Raff

-- You want the largest RAM bundle at the lowest monthly price — Cloud VPS at $4.90/mo for 4 vCPU / 8 GB is hard to beat on raw specs.
+- You want the largest RAM bundle at the lowest monthly price.

-- You need data centers outside the US — Contabo has 11 locations across Europe, Asia, and Australia.
+- You need data centers outside the US.

-- You need Contabo Cloud VDS's dedicated-cores design at the European entry price.
+- You need Contabo Cloud VDS’s dedicated-cores design in Europe.

-- Your workload is sequential-write-heavy and you can use Contabo's higher 1M sequential write throughput.
+- Your workload is sequential-write-heavy and can benefit from Contabo’s higher 1M sequential write result.

 When you should choose Raff over Contabo

-- You need to deploy now — Raff has no document verification step.
+- You need to deploy quickly without document verification friction.

-- You want consistent CPU performance under sustained load — Raff measured 0.13–0.32% CPU steal across 26 hours of endurance.
+- You want consistent CPU performance under sustained load.

-- You want 10× higher network throughput at the same price.
+- You want much higher tested network throughput.

-- You want 24/7 human support with under-10-minute response, included at every tier.
+- You want 24/7 human support with under-10-minute average response included at every tier.

-- You want simple pricing with no location surcharges.
+- You want simple pricing with no region surcharge complexity.

 - You want a Terraform provider on the public registry and a standard REST API.